jupyter-book/jupyter-book/docs/publish/gh-pages.md

     # paths:
     # - some-subfolder/**

-# This job installs dependencies, build the book, and pushes it to `gh-pages`
+# This job installs dependencies, builds the book, and pushes it to `gh-pages`
 jobs:
   deploy-book:
     runs-on: ubuntu-latest